 Who has access to your immunisation records?

 Immunisation records on the NTIR are subject to security and privacy principles in the same way as other health information.
 Access to the NTIR is only given to healthcare staff involved in the direct care of that individual.

 How do I check immunisation records for myself or my child?

 The NTIR contains a record of vaccines given in the Northern Territory since 1991 and a personal record statement can be obtained by telephoning 08 89228315.

-What if I had vaccines given outside the Northern Territory?
+Vaccines given outside the Northern Territory